 This project covers the southern part of our area, including Arnside and Silverdale.
 A First TransPennine Express/Forestry Commission Green Grant has paid for traps and cameras.
 We were also awarded a grant from the Red Squirrel Survival Trust’s Grey Control Fund for volunteer expenses, which we have supplemented to cover contractor payments.
 Our aim is to increase grey control over the whole area while also developing a shared strategy for red squirrel protection with large landowners and conservation organisations.

 Cumbria Community Foundation

 In December 2016 we were awarded £1000 by Cumbria Community Foundation from the Holehird Trust to pay for volunteer travel expenses over the coming year.
-This will help us with vital conservation work to protect red squirrels in South Lakeland.
+This helped us with vital conservation work to protect red squirrels in South Lakeland.

 Lake District Communities Fund

 In May 2015 we received £3520 from the Lake District National Park Authority for vital equipment to help us monitor and manage squirrels.
 Thanks to this grant we were able to buy two thermal imaging cameras, four wildlife cameras and two global positioning system (GPS) devices.
 The thermal image cameras help us spot the warm blooded squirrels more easily, particularly in dense foliage while the wildlife cameras, which operate remotely, triggered by animal movements, help us to know whether we have grey or red squirrels – and sometimes other animals – coming to our feeders.
 The GPS devices help us accurately to locate and find our feeders and traps, which saves valuable volunteer time, particularly when working in remote or difficult terrain.